nicktouchette/dev-challenge/readme.md

+# HOW TO RUN
+Clone from git
+yard or npm install
+yard or npm start

 # Developer Challenge
 Thanks for being interested in a job at Turner.
 You will have 24 hours from receipt of this document to: